Chainsaw Selector

 Diamond chains are the most expensive option but also the most durable.
 They can last up to eight times longer than carbide chains, making them a good choice for professional use.

-• Durable, low-kickback, low-vibration chain helps reduce user fatigue for increased periods of work.
-For all chainsaws brands that run 3/8 Inch Pitch, .050 Inch (1.3 mm) gauge, 58 drive links
+- 3 x durable, low-kickback, low-vibration chains that help reduce user fatigue for increased periods of work.
+For all chainsaws brands that run 3/8 Inch Pitch, .050 Inch (1.3 mm) gauge, 56 drive links.
+For saw sizes up to 42 cc

 Other Important Factors That Affect Your Chainsaw Performance